eslint/eslint/docs/src/extend/ways-to-extend.md

 ## Shareable Configs

 ESLint shareable configs are pre-defined configurations for ESLint that you can use in your projects.
 They bundle rules and other configuration together in an npm package.
-Anything that you can put in a `.eslintrc` configuration file can be put in a shareable config.
+Anything that you can put in a configuration file can be put in a shareable config.

 You can either publish a shareable config independently or as part of a plugin.